1286312166/Local-over-density/README.md

 In the "examples" folder:
 "xx-data"——spatial dataset
 "xx-MSsp-Var"——calculate self-sparsity, mutual sprasity and small-distance variability "xx-mutual-sp"——only calculate mutual sprasity "xx-mutual-self-sp"——only calculate self-sparsity and mutual sprasity In the "relative errors" subfolder: relative error results are stored

-In the "examples" folder:

-"xx-data"——spatial dataset.
-"xx-MSsp-Var"——calculate self-sparsity, mutual sprasity and small-distance variability.
-"xx-mutual-sp"——only calculate mutual sprasity.
-"xx-mutual-self-sp"——only calculate self-sparsity and mutual sprasity.
-In the "relative errors" subfolder: relative error results are stored.